 There are so many, but last year every single one of my candidates achieved the IELTS score they needed.
 I was so proud of them and this was a very rewarding moment both for myself and for my students.

 This year’s cohort have just taken the IELTS exam and I am confident they will also achieve the results they need.
 They have worked so hard.

-Diana specialises in teaching IELTS exam preparation lessons.
+Diana is our IELTS expert, specialises in IELTS exam preparation.

 She provides support for students from pre-school right through to secondary school level and beyond.

 To book IELTS expert tuition online with Diana or face to face tutoring in Geneva, or to find out more about how TutorsPlus can tutor you to maximise their IELTS score, click here.
 Diana tutors by the hour or is happy to create intensive courses in the run up to the final IELTS test.